-- Staff providing clinical supervision shall have, at a minimum, the following qualifications with education, credentials, license, and experience relevant to the service they are supervising: - a.
-Licensed Independent Practitioner; or - (1) These licenses include Licensed Marriage and Family Therapist (LMFT), Licensed Independent Clinical Social Worker (LICSW), Medical Doctor (MD) and Licensed Ph.D., Licensed Nurse Practitioner (LNP), and Advanced Practice Registered Nurse (APRN). - b.
-Licensed Chemical Dependency Clinical Supervisor (LCDCS) with experience providing substance use counseling and delivering clinical supervision focused on the clinical skills and competencies for persons providing counseling; or
+- 1. Staff providing clinical supervision shall have, at a minimum, the following qualifications with education, credentials, license, and experience relevant to the service they are supervising: - a.
+Licensed Independent Practitioner; or - (1) These licenses include Licensed Marriage and Family Therapist (LMFT), Licensed Independent Clinical Social Worker (LICSW), Medical Doctor (MD) and Licensed Ph.D. psychologist, Licensed Nurse Practitioner (LNP), and Advanced Practice Registered Nurse (APRN) as defined in § 1.3.1(A)(3) of this Part above; or - b.
+Registered nurse with an American Nurses Credentialing Center (ANCC) certification as a Psychiatric and Mental Health Nurse (PMH-BC) or at least two (2) years full time experience providing relevant behavioral health services; or - c.
+Licensed Chemical Dependency Clinical Supervisor (LCDCS) with experience providing substance use counseling and delivering clinical supervision focused on the clinical skills and competencies for persons providing counseling; or - d.

-- c.
 Licensed Chemical Dependency Professional or Certified Alcohol and Drug Counselor who has completed a Department approved course in clinical supervision; Certified Co-Occurring Disorder Professional-Diplomate, Certified Advanced Alcohol and Drug Counselor, Certified Co-Occurring Disorder Professional or - (1) The Certified Co-Occurring Disorder Professional-Diplomate, Certified Co-Occurring Disorder Professional and Provisional Certified Co-Occurring Disorders Professional credentials issued by the Rhode Island Certification Board have been discontinued.
 Individuals with the credential may renew or recertify this credential but no new credentials will be issued.
-The Certified Alcohol and Drug Counselor and Certified Advanced Alcohol and Drug Counselor credentials contain the co-occurring competencies. - d.
-Clinician with relevant Master's Degree and license and, at least, two (2) years full time experience providing relevant behavioral health services; or - e.
-Registered nurse with an American Nurses Credentialing Center (ANCC) certification as a Psychiatric and Mental Health Nurse or, at least, two (2) years full time experience providing relevant behavioral health services.
+The Certified Alcohol and Drug Counselor and Certified Advanced Alcohol and Drug Counselor credentials contain the co-occurring competencies. - e.
+Clinician with relevant Master's Degree and license and, at least, two (2) years full time experience providing relevant behavioral health services.